dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 in this portion of the stack.

-And (sigh) this sort of behavior is so darn common because nobody runs benchmarks long enough to see the pieces spread across the end of the track.
+And (sigh) this sort of behavior is so darn common because nobody runs TCP benchmarks long enough to see the burnt, crispy pieces spread across the end of the track.

-Maybe if I go rant about the tcp_square wave tests in flent, and how they provide insight into how congestion control actually should work, that will help. (next up).
+Maybe if I go rant about the tcp_square wave tests in [flent](https://flent.org), and how they provide insight into how congestion control actually should work, that will help.
+I'll do that in a bit, but next up is showing the wonderful results of the [first working fq_codel patch for the ath10k](/post/fq_codel_on_ath10k).